ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-abstract-data-types.md

 :   A priority queue is also a kind of sequence, but it differs in that the order depends on the *priority* of an element.
     Priority queues often have different use cases than sequences, and they are implemented using special data structures, so we put them in a separate category.
-    Priority queues are discussed in more detail in [Chapter @sec:heaps].
+    Priority queues are discussed in more detail in [Chapter @sec:trees].

 Sets
 :   A set is an unordered collection of elements, where an element can only occur once.
     Sets have no inherent order, but instead they are tailor-made for adding, removing and finding elements fast.
-    Implementations for sets and maps are discussed in [Chapters @sec:search-trees;@sec:hash-tables].
+    Implementations for sets and maps are discussed in [Chapters @sec:search-trees;Chapters @sec:hash-tables].

 Maps
 :   A map (or *dictionary*) is often implemented using the same data structures as sets,